Angelman syndrome is a genetic disorder characterized by physical and mental disabilities. It is caused by genetic abnormalities in the gene UBE3A.

 Identifying gene mutations

-Although rare, Angelman syndrome can be caused by an active UBE3A gene, with an error in the DNA sequence.
-If all other tests are negative, the sequence of nucleotides, or the genetic building blocks of the DNA, in the UBE3A gene will be reviewed.
-This test is called for in about 20 percent of patients.
+Although rare, Angelman syndrome can be caused by an active UBE3A gene with an error in the DNA sequence.
+If all other tests are negative, the sequence of nucleotides the genetic building blocks of the DNA — in the UBE3A gene should be analyzed.

 Neurological and imaging tests